You can find the full names, qualifications and biographies of our members of Council here.

 Suzanne Shale is an independent ethics consultant, working with organisations across health and social care, the third sector, and the criminal justice system.
 Suzanne chairs the London Policing Ethics Panel and in 2020 joined the national independent policing ethics committee advising on aspects of policing the pandemic.

 She has been actively involved in quality assurance of undergraduate and postgraduate medical education, working with Higher Education England and its predecessor organisations, universities in the UK, overseas education ministries, and as an Associate with the GMC.

 Suzanne is a non-executive director at Oxleas NHS Foundation Trust, sits on the Independent Reconfiguration Panel advising ministers on contested NHS reconfigurations, and is a Visiting Professor at the Department of Security and Crime Science, University College London.

 GMC Ref No: 3498288

-She specialises in pelvic floor problems, childbirth trauma, maternal medicine and complex pregnancy care.
+She is currently a national speciality adviser (NSA) in Obstetrics for NHSE/I .
+Her clinical interests include pelvic floor problems, childbirth trauma, maternal medicine and complex pregnancies.